Passing data from server to client

 prototype: HTMLElement;

-}Any HTML element.
+The HTMLElement interface represents any HTML element.
 Some elements directly implement this interface, while others implement it via an interface that inherits it.

 {